-Airstream, Inc. ("Airstream") warrants it will repair or replace defects in material or workmanship in any components of a new Airstream trailer purchased from an authorized Airstream dealer in the United States or Canada for a period of twenty-four (24) months from the date the trailer is first retailed to the original owner.
+Airstream, Inc. ("Airstream") warrants it will repair or replace defects in material or workmanship in any components of a new Airstream trailer purchased from an authorized Airstream dealer in the United States or Canada for a period of three years or 36,000 miles, which ever comes first.
 In order to obtain coverage under this Limited Warranty, you must notify an authorized Airstream dealership or Airstream of the warrantable defect no later than ten (10) days following expiration of this Limited Warranty.
 Airstream's obligation to repair or replace defective materials or workmanship is the sole obligation of Airstream under this Limited Warranty.
 Airstream reserves the right to use new or remanufactured parts of similar quality to complete any warranty work.